Onat Ozer

 University of Michigan.
 Ann Arbor, MI

-Hello I’m Onat.
+Hello 👋 I’m Onat.
 My research goal is to try to understand how learning works in all its various forms.
 My belief is that intelligence is not unique to humans and that it follows some shared universal physical laws, humans just so happen to be great at taking advantage of them.
-To that end, I find deep-RL and LLMs particularly interesting because they’re methods of artificial intelligence directly inspired by how humans think.
+To that end, I find deep-RL and LLMs particularly promising because they’re methods of artificial intelligence directly inspired by how humans think.

 📝 Papers